 MPC Threshold Signature Protocol

-Secubit implements threshold ECDSA signatures using the DKLs23 protocol.
+Secubit implements threshold ECDSA signatures using the Lindell 2017 protocol.
 Unlike multi-signature wallets where multiple signatures are combined at the blockchain level, threshold schemes produce a single ECDSA signature that is indistinguishable from a standard one.
 This makes the wallet compatible with any blockchain or application that already supports ECDSA.

 In Secubit’s architecture, there are exactly two key shares:

-• HSM key share: generated and stored inside the HSM.
-This share never leaves the secure boundary in plaintext.
+- HSM key share: Stored inside the HSM.
 It is encrypted and processed exclusively within the HSM.

-• Customer key share: generated on the user machine and immediately encrypted under the user’s PassKey.
-The encrypted form of this share is stored by the Secubit server.
+- Customer key share: The encrypted form of this share with PassKey is stored by the Secubit server.
 Since the server never has access to the PassKey, it cannot decrypt or misuse this share — only the user, with biometric authentication on their device, can unlock and use it.

 To support multiple approvers, the customer share is replicated.
 Each approver has their own encrypted copy of the customer key share, bound to their personal PassKey.
 This ensures that authorization remains self-sovereign and distributed, even though Secubit helps coordinate the signing protocol.